MillenniumMachines/Milo-v1.5/docs/assembly_manual/chapters/x_axis_assembly.md

 ## Drag chain orientation

-Drag chains have 2 different sides a fixed side and a free side, for this setup the fixed side is connected to XY drag chain transition.
-The free side attaches itself to the X motor Mount.
+Drag chains have 2 different sides - a fixed side and a free side.
+For this setup, the fixed side is connected to the XY Drag Chain Transition.
+The free side attaches itself to the X Motor Mount.

 ![](../resources/x_axis_assembly/y_axis_step_39.png)